electric-eloquence/feplet/ABOUT.md

 We've all heard developers evangelize their way of doing things because of a performance gain of literally milliseconds.
 But when compiling and rendering megabtyes of templates, performance actually matters to people with other things to do.
-The choice of templating engine can yield performance gains (or losses) of minutes per build.
+The choice of template engine can yield performance gains (or losses) of minutes per build.

 ### How is this functional programming?